AP: Myanmar military uses systematic torture across country

 “After they caught us, I know their hearts and their minds were not like the people’s, not like us,” he says.
 “They are monsters.”

 ___ Gelineau reported from Sydney.
-Associated Press journalist Sam McNeil in Beijing also contributed to this report.
+Associated Press journalist Sam McNeil in Beijing contributed to this report.